cassiebreviu/TimeSeriesForecasting-ML-Designer/README.md

-# TimeSeriesForecastingAzureVisualInterface
+# Time Series Forecasting Azure Visual Interface
 Build a model from start to finish to project sales using a Time Series Forecasting Regression model.
-Sample code to process data in c# or python and then build the build with no code Azure Machine Learning Visual Interface.
+This repo has sample code to process data in C# or python and then you can build the build with no code Azure Machine Learning Visual Interface.